YunYouJun/star-orbit/README.md

 I want to develop a library about SVG and Canvas animation.

 They are also can be implemented by Vanilla JavaScript.

-For more convenient interaction and presentation, I use VuePress.
+But for better interaction and presentation, I use Vuepress.

 It may be packaged for release in the future.